anthonb711/GitHub_Training_Notes/README.md

             Allows for multiple contributors to work on the same project.
             Provides a way to resolve collisions
-            Allows for isolated development of new features Allows for controled continuous improvment of live products Grandfather article is a good resource to understand GitHub and its uses GitHub Structure:
+            Allows for isolated development of new features Allows for controlled continuous improvement of live products Grandfather article is a good resource to understand GitHub and its uses GitHub Structure:
             Repository is where a project lives can be synced to a local machine.
             Branch is an isolated branch of the code base.
             Branches can be merged into the main or live codebase Always look for N+1